RAK3372 WisBlock LPWAN Module Quick Start Guide

 - Connect the RAK3372 via UART and check RAK3372 COM Port.
 See Figure 17.

-- In the example code, you need to modify the device EUI OTAA_DEVEUI, the application EUI OTAA_APPEUI, and the application key OTAA_APPKEY.
+- In the example code, modify the device EUI OTAA_DEVEUI, the application EUI OTAA_APPEUI, and the application key OTAA_APPKEY.

 - The OTAA_DEVEUI parameter should match the device EUI registered in your network server.
 Note that your RAK3372 module has a sticker with a QR code printed on it.
 You can use the QR code information to configure the OTAA_DEVEUI parameter.
 The OTAA_DEVEUI format is MSB first.